CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

 ## Address format

-The "from", "to" and "cc" fields can be used to add email addresses to the message header.
-The "from" variable must be a *single* email address, while there is no limit to the number of addresses that you use for the "to" and the "cc" fields.
+The "from", "to", "replyto" and "cc" fields can be used to add email addresses to the message header.
+The "from" variable must be a *single* email address, while there is no limit to the number of addresses that you use for the "to", "replyto" and the "cc" fields.

-The notation for the email addresses in the "from", "to" and "cc" fields is very flexible: SMTPeter also recognizes display names and comma separated lists of addresses.
+The notation for the email addresses in the "from", "to", "replyto" and "cc" fields is very flexible: SMTPeter also recognizes display names and comma separated lists of addresses.